FranciscoJavierPizarro/hackthebox_writeups/startingPoint/tier2/Archetype.md

 ```

-Now we can run system commands
+Now we are able to run system commands
 ```
 SQL> xp_cmdshell "whoami"
 output